danamini/aichat/readme.md

 Azure Open AI Conversational Speech-to-Speech is a GitHub project that enables users to interact with a conversational system using their voice.
 The system uses Azure Cognitive Services to recognize speech and sends the voice input to the Azure Open AI Service.
 The resulting text response is replayed to the user using speech synthesis, providing a speech-to-speech interface to Open AI.
 Azure Sentiment analysis is also performed on the Open AI response.

+This code extends the sample code found here https://learn.microsoft.com/en-us/azure/cognitive-services/speech-service/openai-speech?tabs=macos&pivots=programming-language-python which is a scenario deep-dirve.

 ## Getting Started

 To get started with this project, users will need to have access to an Azure Open AI Service and an Azure Speech Service.
-They should set up the corresponding keys and URLs in the config.py file and install the required dependencies, including the `openai`, `azure.ai.textanalytics`, `azure.core.credentials`, and `termcolor` packages.
+They should set up the corresponding keys and URLs in the config.py file and install the required dependencies, including the `openai`, `azure-cognitiveservices-speech`, `azure.core.credentials`, and `termcolor` packages.

 - As a minimum in `config.py` change the following values before running `aichat.py`:
     - openai_api_base             = 'https://YOUR_OPEN_AI_RESOURCE_NAME.openai.azure.com/'